 A walk for all seasons

 As you might have noticed, the selection of pictures were taken over many different times along this walk, in various seasons (mostly taken by me on my phone, one or two by Gary Murison – you’ll be able to tell which are which!).
-Rather than giving a picture of the walk just at one time of year, I thought a variety might be give an idea of the varied scene as you walk the same walk at different points in the year.
+Rather than giving a picture of the walk just at one time of year, I hope to give an idea of the varied scene as you walk the same walk at different points in the year.
 In spring leaves are just starting to appear, days are longer and brighter and you’ll hear birds in the trees and may even see a Longhorn calf or two along the route.
 By summer the leaves on the trees are at their full opulence and it’s green and growth and colour everywhere.
 Autumn (possibly my favourite time to walk at Logie) brings a riot of brassy bronzes, yellows, ambers and reds both up above and under foot.
 In winter the deciduous trees are bare but you might find the drama of the river frozen right across, great icicles hanging from rocks or tree stumps along the path, or even a picturesque dusting of snow.

 *I thought I should add that while this walk is not particularly long, and is particularly scenic, it is not suitable for wheels or for the infirm.
 There are steep, uneven paths and the edge of the river is unfenced.
 Please keep a close eye on children by the river.
 A short, more even-underfoot walk can be had either along the drive to the steading, or from the steading to and around Logie House Garden.
 Both of these are possible with a wheel or push chair.